glciampaglia/knowledge_linker/docs/log.markdown

 the next step will be to look at the same bottleneck distances with the inverse in-degree weighting scheme, but computed on a random graph. random network.

+## Sun Oct 13 05:14:28 EDT 2013

+Several updates:

+* Had a long meeting with Fil, and reconsidered several tenets of the current approach.
+In particular, moved to the undirected case and to node-based paths instead of edge-based paths, and decided to include base cases so that direct neighbors have alway truthy equal to 1.
+Also, the truth should not depend on the value of the weight of the last node, but only of the weights of the intermediate node.
+This amounts to taking an axiomatic approach for the desired truth function.
+* Once we have this, we can use nearest neighbors to make classification and compute F1 scores, so that we can quantify the goodness of each approach.
+The idea, which was the original idea actuall, is to test several metrics (maxmin, diffusion, etc.) and several node weights.
+Right still using the inverse degree of the node.
+* Had Prashant implement a prototype of the node-based Dijkstra, and then integrated it within the package, together with tests that he computed by hand.
+* Implemented the Cython version and launched it on the politician data (this time using all ideologies) on Big Red II.
+* Will have to present on next Monday so hopefully there will be some interesting results.